Fix the root cause of No-Call No-Show with help from TeamSense

 What is the Absenteeism Rate Formula?

-The absenteeism rate formula calculates the percentage of time a team member has been absent from work during a specific amount of time.
+The absenteeism rate formula calculates the percentage of time a team member has been absent from work during a specific amount of time (also referred to as the absenteeism formula).

 Could you just pull out your Excel spreadsheet and compare it to how many days a specific team member has been absent for the month?
 Sure.
 But using the absenteeism rate formula is more accurate if you want to get some real data on the absenteeism rate.